EddieHubCommunity/good-first-issue-finder/CONTRIBUTING.md

 - [Fork the Repo](https://github.com/EddieHubCommunity/good-first-issue-finder).
 Then, create a branch for any issue that you are working on.
 Finally, commit your work.
 - Create a **[Pull Request](https://github.com/EddieHubCommunity/good-first-issue-finder/compare)** (_PR_), which will be promptly reviewed and given suggestions for improvements by the community.
 - Add screenshots or screen captures to your Pull Request to help us understand the effects of the changes proposed in your PR.
+- Please open an issue first **before** contributing a Pull Request, to prevent you from building features or spending time on things, that aren't intended to be merged to the `main` branch.

 ---

+## 💥 Issues

+In order to discuss changes, you are welcome to [open an issue](https://github.com/EddieHubCommunity/good-first-issue-finder/issues/new/) about what you would like to contribute.
+Enhancements are always encouraged and appreciated.

+Before Starting:

+- **Search Existing Issues:** Before creating a new issue, take a moment to search the existing issues to ensure that the topic hasn't already been discussed or addressed.

+- **Check Documentation:** Make sure you have read any relevant documentation or guidelines related to the project.
+This will help you understand the context and requirements of the issue you're reporting or suggesting.

 ## ⭐ HOW TO MAKE A PULL REQUEST: